 Best Sunset Spots in Cusco & the Surrounding Valleys

 In conclusion, these are over 10 of the best sunset spots in Cusco, the South Valley, and the Sacred Valley of Peru.
 The Cusco region is spectacular and boasts a colonial city, spectacular hikes, hidden Inca sites, and magical mountains.
-There are no shortage of incredible sunset spots in Cusco and the surrounding valleys.
+There is no shortage of incredible sunset spots in Cusco and the surrounding valleys.

-In Cusco, it’s possible to savor a sunset from hip restaurants, scenic viewpoints and plazas, and from the top of little known Inca ruins.
-Of course in the nearby valleys, climb to the top of the mountains where you will be surrounded by remarkable Inca sites and colorfulpanoramic views.
+In Cusco, it’s possible to savor a sunset from hip restaurants, scenic viewpoints, and plazas, and from the top of little-known Inca ruins.
+Of course in the nearby valleys, climb to the top of the mountains where you will be surrounded by remarkable Inca sites and colorful panoramic views.

-Don’t miss these extraordinary sunset spots in Machu Picchu, Cusco and the surrounding Secret Valley.
+Don’t miss these extraordinary sunset spots in Machu Picchu, Cusco, and the surrounding Secret Valley.

 About the author

-Megan has been traveling slow for over 10 years and focuses on authentic and budget travel.
+Megan has been traveling slowly for over 10 years and focuses on authentic and budget travel.
 You can find her savoring a fresh cup of coffee, planning her next big trek in the mountains, soaking in hot springs, and seeking out the most unique travel experiences.